IBM/ubiquity/README.md

 The Ubiquity project enables persistent storage for the Kubernetes and Docker container frameworks.
 It is a pluggable framework available for different storage systems.
 The framework interfaces with the storage systems, using their plugins.
 Different container frameworks can use Ubiquity concurrently, allowing access to different storage systems.
 Ubiquity supports the Kubernetes and Docker frameworks, using the following plugins:

-Ubiquity supports the Kubernetes and Docker frameworks, using the following plugins:

 - [Ubiquity plugin for Kubernetes](https://github.com/IBM/ubiquity-k8s) (Dynamic Provisioner and FlexVolume)
 - [Ubiquity Docker volume plugin](https://github.com/IBM/ubiquity-docker-plugin), for testing only.